 Increased by 35 percent the number of Cañada students transferring annually to a UC or CSU.

-Decreased by at least 1.1 percent the average number of units accumulated by Cañada students earning associate’s degrees (at Cañada this would be represented by a decrease of 112 units to 101 units).
+Decreased by at least 1.1 percent the average number of units accumulated by Cañada students earning associate’s degrees (at Cañada this would be represented by a decrease from 112 units to 101 units).

 Increased the percent of exiting CE students who report being employed in their field of study, from the most recent statewide average of 60 percent to an improved rate of 69 percent—the average among the quintile of colleges showing the strongest performance on this measure.

-Reduced equity gaps across all of the above measures through faster improvements among traditionally underrepresented student groups (see Introduction for more information about these groups at Cañada), with the goal of cutting achievement gaps by 40 percent within 5 years and fully closing those achievement gaps within 10 years.
+Reduced equity gaps across all of the above measures through fast improvements among traditionally underrepresented student groups (see Introduction for more information about these groups at Cañada), with the goal of cutting achievement gaps by 40 percent within 5 years and fully closing those achievement gaps within 10 years.

 In 2021, data gathered and analyzed will assist in confirming the effectiveness of our ‘Start Strong’ strategy and/or will identify needed revisions.
 The following work plan provides an overview of Cañada’s QFE: